danieleborgo/SchoolTestGenerator/generator/README.md

 This file contains two enums:

-- **_StudentType_**: useful to determine a category where the student belongs, in order to specify his or her needs in the test.
+- **_Modifier_**: useful to define some modifications, in order to adapt the test specifically for his or her needs in the test.
 According to students needs, this software supports people who need more time, who need optional questions or who need the permission to use notes.
 - **_QuestionType_**: useful to define the category of the questions.